Description

 Precautions for travellers

-Poliomyelitis still exists in some countries, such as in Afghanistan and Nigeria.
-Before travelling, it is advised that you have your vaccination record and that of your children checked.
+Poliomyelitis still exists in some countries, such as in Afghanistan and Pakistan.
+Before travelling, you are advised to have your vaccination record and that of your children checked.
 This way, you will know if you are adequately protected against poliomyelitis.
 In case of doubt, consult your doctor or your CLSC, or contact Info-Santé 811.

 Procedure for getting vaccinated

-Under the Québec Immunisation Program, anyone can get vaccinated against poliomyelitis for free.
+Under the Québec Immunization Program, anyone can get vaccinated against poliomyelitis for free.

 See the Québec Immunisation Program page to know the procedure for getting vaccinated.